-1. This question we've been asked (QWBA) is about a particular aspect of the income tax treatment of expenditure taxpayers may incur in carrying out work on a capital asset they use in a business or profit-making activity.
+- 1. This question we've been asked (QWBA) is about a particular aspect of the income tax treatment of expenditure taxpayers may incur in carrying out work on an item of tangible property other than trading stock or revenue account property they use in a business or profit-making activity (ie, a "capital asset").
 It clarifies when the recent acquisition of the capital asset may affect the income tax treatment of expenses incurred in carrying out repair work that might otherwise be deductible.
-This QWBA supplements existing guidance on the deductibility of expenditure on such work carried out in other circumstances.
+This QWBA supplements existing guidance on the deductibility of expenditure on such work carried out in other circumstances. - 2.
+This QWBA assumes the expenditure on repairs meets the requirements of the general permission in s DA 1.
+Its focus is on the sole issue of whether the expenditure is capital in nature.
+If it is, the capital limitation in s DA 2(1) does not permit a deduction for the amount of the expenditure.